joewdavies/awesome-frontend-gis/README.md

 - [geojson-vt](https://github.com/mapbox/geojson-vt) - A highly efficient JavaScript library for slicing GeoJSON data into vector tiles on the fly.
 - [geobuf](https://github.com/mapbox/geobuf) - Geobuf is a compact binary encoding for geographic data.
 - [geoparquet](https://github.com/opengeospatial/geoparquet) - Encoding geospatial data in Apache Parquet.
+- [statsbreaks](https://github.com/riatelab/statsbreaks) - Split (classify/discretize) a quantitative dataset into a (k) number of classes or thematic categories.
+Useful for creating a choropleth map.

 ### LiDAR
 Tools for visualizing point clouds.